postech-dao/simperby/docs/multichain.md

 the source code for the light client contract will be almost the same for every chain except for a few virtual machine-specific behaviors and the host interface.
-This enables **scalable development of light clients over various settlement chains**, which eventually provides powerful multichain interoperability for the DAO that uses Simperby.
+This enables **scalable development of light clients over various settlement chains**, which will eventually provide powerful multichain interoperability for the DAO that uses Simperby.

 Also, considering that a Simperby chain has no contracts or business logic but